Bakhtiyor Matyakubov: Arrest, trial and imprisonment

 On April 11, sensing that the Russian police were on his trail, Matyakubov fled back to Kyiv, where he found work at a construction site and resided in a hostel.
 During his stay, he met a Ukrainian woman who invited him to stay over at her place and go out on a date.
 While he initially had plans to kill her, Matyakubov was persuaded to not do it after going to her apartment, where he was greeted by her two children.

 On April 15, Matyakubov was arrested by police officers, who found him drinking beer at a local café.
 He did not resist his arrest, and told the arresting officers that if they had not stopped him, he likely would have continued killing and could even have surpassed Anatoly Onoprienko.
 When brought in for interrogation, Matyakubov made an offer to Dmitry Tkachuk, an employee working for the Public Prosecutor's Office – as long as he did not ask for a life sentence at trial, he was willing to confess to anything he wanted.
-After agreeing to his request, Matyakubov calmly retold every single details of his crimes in Kyiv to Tkachuk, who noted everything down.
-At the trial, however, Tkachuk unexpectedly asked for that the convict be sentenced to life, going against their initial deal.
+After agreeing to his request, Matyakubov calmly retold every single detail of his crimes in Kyiv to Tkachuk, who noted everything down.
+At the trial, however, Tkachuk unexpectedly asked that the convict be sentenced to life, going against their initial deal.
 Upon hearing this, an enraged Matyakubov attempted to break out of his detention cell using a hidden shiv, all the while shouting obscenities and threatening to kill Tkachuk.
 Just as he was about to break the holding cage, his interpreter managed to calm him down.
 He was later reprimanded for his outburst and for smuggling an illegal weapon to court.